XDCrazyUnicornXD/dotfiles/README.md

-Using wofi as application launcher and nemo for file manager. hyprpaper for background.
+Using wofi as application launcher
+Nemo - file manager
+hyprpaper for background
+Kitty - terminal